 - Students should be made aware of the instructor’s expectations regarding academic misconduct.
 These should be detailed in the course syllabus, and then reviewed with students.

-- Students must be notified in writing of alleged misconduct and within 5 days of the event occurring.
+- Students must be notified in writing of alleged misconduct within 5 days of the event occurring.

 - All allegations of academic misconduct, whether resolved in the department or at a hearing, must be reported to Community Standards so that Community Standards has an accurate record of the student’s entire conduct history.
 To report a case of academic misconduct, please submit an Academic Misconduct Reporting Form.